 Despite a heavy rain that will cancel only the mixed tournament (unregistered part), the other categories will go to the end.
 Deception, certainly, but a tournament that could be concluded despite these climatic conditions.

-The final stages were delayed and certainly a little spoiled by a rebellious rain that then came to invite padel fields yet covered (2 padel courts in semi-indoor).
-The players were able to learn to play with tempered glass ...
-And in this game, some seem very talented.
+The final stages were delayed and certainly a little spoiled by a rebellious rain which then came to invite itself on the grounds of padel yet covered (2 fields of padel in semi-indoor).
+The players were therefore able to learn to play with tempered windows… And at this game, some seem very talented.

 As for the results: